-In the case of a mining lease it is possible to apply for a five year exemption.
+In the case of a mining lease, it is possible to apply for a five year exemption.
 For the other types of mining tenements, an exemption for a period of one year may be applied for.
-An application for exemption must be made during the expenditure year or within 60 days after the end of the year to which the proposed exemption relates.
+An application for exemption must be made during the expenditure year or within 60 days after the end of the year to which the proposed exemption relates (that is, by the date that you are required to lodge your expenditure report).

-The grounds for seeking an exemption from expenditure are set out in the Mining Act 1978 (WA) and include, among others, that time is required to evaluate work done, plan for future exploration or mining or raise capital; that the ground contains a mineral deposit which is uneconomic but which may reasonably be expected to become economic in the future; and for any other reason which in the opinion of the Minister is sufficient to justify an exemption.
+The grounds for seeking an exemption from expenditure are set out in the Mining Act 1978 (WA) and include that time is required to evaluate work done on the tenement, to plan for future exploration or mining or to raise capital for those things; that the tenement contains a mineral deposit which is uneconomic but which may reasonably be expected to become economic in the future, or that economic or marketing problems are such as not to make the mining operations viable.
+An exemption can also be granted for any other reason which, in the opinion of the Minister, is sufficient to justify an exemption.

 It is possible for a person to lodge an objection in relation to an application for exemption.
-If an objection is lodged, the matter will be heard by the Mining Warden.
+If an objection is lodged, the objection must be heard by the Mining Warden before the exemption can be determined.